aevans1/AMSC-663-664/SDE/README.md

 The current files for testing output are:

-**run_atlas_tpaths2d.m** - (For 2D potential example below) Computes average
-transition times between the potential wells of the original simulator and the ATLAS simulator
+**run_atlas_tpaths2d.m** - Computes the average transition times for the learned simulator and the original simulator applied to the 2D example with the smooth three-well potential from Crosskey and Maggioni(see example below).

-**makestats_tpaths2d.m** - (For 2D potential example below) Plots the bar graph of transition averages from run_atlas_2paths2d.m
+**makestats_tpaths2d.m** - Plots the bar graphs of the average transition times using the output of **run_atlas_tpaths2d.m**

 ## Running ATLAS